aftonsteps/colordew/.github/CONTRIBUTING.md

 There are many ways to contribute to this package, including technical and non-technical contributions.
 Every little bit helps and is appreciated!

 ## Adding a Palette
 We aim to have palettes for a variety of seasons, characters, locations, and holidays.
 If you would like to contribute a palette, see the open [Issues](https://github.com/aftonsteps/colordew/issues), find one that is tagged as "Palette Wanted," and assign a palette to yourself.
+If you're a first-time contributor, you can comment below the issue to say "I would like this one assigned to me" and one of the maintainers will assign it to you.

 If a palette is already assigned to someone else, please do not work it unless you have discussed collaborating.